Isak Jönsson

 Isak Jönsson (born 11 January 1999) is a Swedish footballer who plays for Egersund.

 Career

-Born 11 Uanuary 1999, in Skurup, Jönsson began playing football in Skurups AIF.
+Born 11 January 1999, in Skurup, Jönsson began playing football in Skurups AIF.
 At age 15, he went to BK Olympic and already after a year, Jönsson was promoted to the first team.

 On 4 March 2024, Jönsson joined Västerås for the 2024 season.

 On 12 December 2024, Jönsson signed a three-year professional contract with Norwegian club Egersund.